liketheflower/aws_p2/README.md

 how to uncompress
-for i in *.tar.gz.*; do tar xvzf $i -C path/to/output/directory; done
+this one if not working for multiple files for i in *.tar.gz.*; do tar xvzf $i -C path/to/output/directory; done this one works

+cat m2000_2999.tar.gz.* | tar xzf -

 # how to run matlab from terminal